ibm-cloud-docs/databases-for-mongodb/howto-upgrade.md

   Create a backup before starting the in-place upgrade process.
   {: important}

-  Once the in-place upgrade process started, it cannot be stopped or rolled back.
+  Once the in-place upgrade process starts, it cannot be stopped or rolled back.
 So, in the unlikely event of an error, your database deployment could become unrecoverable.
 Therefore, create a backup that you can then use to restore to a new instance.

 ### Troubleshooting
 {: #upgrading-in-place-troubleshooting}

+#### User with *bypassWriteBlockingMode*
+{: #upgrading-in-place-bypassWriteBlockingMode}

+To ensure a safe upgrade, no user must be able to perform a write action during backup or upgrade.
+Before you enter *writeBlockMode*, a check is performed if any user has the privilege to *bypassWriteBlockingMode*.
+If such a user is identified, the task enters a failed state.
+Any retry will fail and only removing a user with such a privilege allows to execute the in-place major version upgrade.

+#### Healthchecks
+{: #upgrading-in-place-healthchecks}

+If a service instance is low on resources, the task fails because a safe upgrade cannot be guaranteed under these circumstances.
+The resource consumption can be evaluated by using the [monitoring integration](/docs/databases-for-mongodb?topic=databases-for-mongodb-monitoring&interface=ui).
+If not all database components are available to be upgraded, the upgrade task fails.
+This can happen due to maintenance.
+Tasks that failed due to failed healthchecks can be retried later.
+If the task continuously fails, open a support ticket with IBM Cloud support](https://cloud.ibm.com/login?redirect=%2Funifiedsupport%2Fsupportcenter).